mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 They ask for a type (avoiding the double dispatch pattern), generate coupling, and are always followed by an if.

-As a general rule, we should restrict the use of Booleans to situations where such Booleans exist in the real world.
+As a general rule, we should restrict the use of Booleans to situations where such Booleans exist in the real-world.

 As a corollary, thinking on the MAPPER, distrust the _isXXX()_ methods.